dvfrancis/craftr/README.md

 ###### Acceptance Criteria

 - Users find it simple and easy to register on the website.
-- Training sessions are clearly explained, with instructor details, and lists of materials required.
+- Classes are clearly explained, with instructor details, and lists of materials required.
 - Users can leave ratings for each training session.

 ###### Tasks

 - Add the ability for users to create their own account.
-- Ensure all training sessions are detailed, have intructor profiles, and comprehensive equipment / material lists.
+- Ensure all classes are detailed, have intructor profiles, and comprehensive equipment / material lists.
-- Implement a ratings system for all training sessions offered.
+- Implement a ratings system for all classes offered.

 ### Scope